chaturay/serverless-artillery/README.md

   deploy     Deploy a default version of the function that will execute your Artillery scripts. run        Run your Artillery script.
 Will prefer a script given by `-s` over a `script.[yml|json]`
-             in the current directory over the default script. cleanup    Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
+             in the current directory over the default script. remove    Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for your specific load requirements.
              See https://artillery.io for documentation. configure  Create a local copy of the deployment assets for modification and deployment.